anchalsingh30/Tic-Tac-Toe/README.md

-created a game Tic-Tac-Toe using React js and Node j.
+Created a Multiplayer Game Application Tic-Tac-Toe using React js and Node js, CSS.